 According to “The Age of Xia , Historical Records” of Ssu-Ma Chien, the Xia Dynasty lasts about four hundred years from 2138B.C. to 1751B.C.
 The Erlitou Culture found in Yensi Hsien of Honan Province in 1975 has been confirmed to be the Xia Culture.
 From the available Xia Dynasty jade artifacts found, the variety of Xia Culture jade artifacts include jade ring, jade ax, notched zhang, notched bi-disk, arched plaques most of which are rather large and thin in size and have symmetrical lines

-Shang Dynasty(1766 B.C. – 1122 B.C. ) According to the old Chinese legend, the Shang ancestor was born from a phoenix which was sent from heaven.
+Shang Dynasty(1766 B.C. – 1122 B.C. ) According to the old Chinese legend, the Shang ancestor was born from a phoenix that was sent from heaven.
 As a result, phoenix becomes the major motif of Shang jade artifacts.
-The Seal of Shang Dynasty of our collections is seen dual phoenix motifs on the base.
+The Seal of Shang Dynasty of our collections is seen as dual phoenix motifs on the base.
 The variations of Shang jade artifacts are rich.
-From weighs twenty kilograms to three centimeters in length, the Shang Dynasty jade artifacts include kneeling person, pig, sheep, mythical animal, dinosaur, jar and jade plaques.
+From weighs twenty kilograms to three centimeters in length, the Shang Dynasty jade artifacts include kneeling person, pig, sheep, a mythical animal, dinosaur, jar and jade plaques.
 It should be noted that the Shang Dynasty jade artifacts are not only made of fine quality jade but also are with the extraordinary skillful workmanship.
-Low relief and streamlined lines done through the reduction of the surface, the square angle curling lines and the smooth dual relief lines are typical for the Shang Dynasty jade artifacts.
+Low relief and streamlined lines are done through the reduction of the surface, the square angle curling lines and the smooth dual relief lines are typical for the Shang Dynasty jade artifacts.